SPOTLIGHT STORIES >

 Professor Paul LaVergne climbs mountains.
 He wants his students to ascend to even loftier heights.

-Dr. LaVergne, chair of Vaughn College's arts and sciences department, is an accomplished mountaineer.
+Dr. LaVergne, dean of academic affairs at Vaughn College and former chair of the arts and sciences department, is an accomplished mountaineer.
 He's an Adirondack 46er, meaning he's scaled all 46 peaks of the upstate mountain range, and has set his sights on 100 more in New England.

 He loves his engagements with nature as much as his engagements with students.